3/2 Program FAQ

 Yes.
 Applicants to the 3/2 program must attend a 3/2 partner school.

-No. We consider each applicant individually, and our upperclass admissions committee decides based on all of the materials provided.
+No. We consider each applicant individually, and our Caltech Faculty Upperclass Admissions Committee decides who is admitted based on all of the materials provided.
 We are looking for students who are a good "fit" for Caltech and who can show that Caltech is the best place for them to continue their studies.
-The program was started with the notion of bringing in students with a strong liberal arts and science background.
+The program was started with the notion of bringing in students with a strong liberal arts and sciences background.

 3/2 students can transfer into any of the Caltech options.
 However, dual degrees cannot be in the same major unless the programs are substantially different.